Uspizig/WifiWallSwitch/README.md

 If you scroll further down you may see a picture of the TOP View of the PCB On the Top side of the PCB you see the Main Processor: This is an ESP32-S3 and various sensors:
-- Ultra Low Power RTC RV3028 for Low Power Battery Operation wakeup
+- Ultra Low Power RTC RV3028 [U9] for Low Power Battery Operation wakeup
-- Ultra Low Noise MEMS LSM6DSL GYRO+ACCEL
+- Ultra Low Noise MEMS LSM6DSL [U8] 6 Axis GYRO+ACCEL + Tap Detection
-- Ultra Low Power Gateing Chip TPL5110:
+- Ultra Low Power Gateing Chip TPL5110: [U6]
-- Bosch BME680 for Air Quality Measurements
+- Bosch BME680 for Air Quality Measurements [U5]
+- EInk Screen connector
-- EInk Touch Screen 2.7" incl connector
+- Touch Screen connector [JP5]
-- Space for the oprional INMP441 Microphone
+- Space for the oprional INMP441 Microphone [J5], [J9]
 - 8 RGB LEDs which can be adressed individually.
 Perfect for Quizshow effects.
 Ideal for Audiovisual feeddback
+- 9 Click Buttons.
+[SW1-SW9] - SW5 is hidden under the screen and can be used as Physical Click Button
-- Space for Several Connectors to plugin even more modules like Audio Module for an Media Player or Voice Assistant Feedback.
+- Space for Several Connectors[J2, J8, J3] to plugin even more modules like Audio Module for an Media Player or Voice Assistant Feedback.

 And another view with all the SMD Parts simulated: